 As they talk, and as Zuri shares her story, the PCs observe a lack of emotion.
 Even as Zuri describes the terrible fate of her village, she speaks about it in a distant, detached way, like you might relate a scene you saw in a not-particularly-interesting movie.

-Later, when a young woman interrupts, she asks Zuri to help change a flat.
+Later, a young woman interrupts, asking Zuri to help change a flat.
 Outside, PCs watch Zuri loosen the nuts holding the wheel to the car with her fingers before lifting the car with one hand to remove the tire and place the new tire.
 This demonstrates Zuri's strength, as well as her lack of concern that other know she is Delta.
 (In a world where Deltas are often subject to discrimination, demonstrating this lack of concern is a significant cue.)

 A short while later when gunmen fire on the group from a moving car, Zuri grabs the closest PC, shielding Kat's body with her own.